• Skip to primary navigation

 About the Project

-This project is a personal challenge that will take me around Washington State appreciating birds in their habitat.
-My goal is to photograph 346 different bird species or discover how close I can get to that goal.
-At the same time, I am taking a habitat panoramic photo where each bird was found and a GPS location.
-This website was designed for anyone that is interested in following my progress.
-I also hope it inspires people to appreciate all of our unique birds in Washington State and their habitats.
+This project was a personal challenge in 2016 that took me around Washington State appreciating birds in their habitat.
+My goal was to photograph 346 different bird species or discover how close I could get to that goal.
+I made it to 300 within that year.
+This website was initially designed for anyone that was interested in following my progress.
+After my Big Year completed, I am continuing to update and add photos to this website.

-My name is Jen McKeirnan.
+My name is Jen.
 I am a birder and amateur photographer.
-In 2014/2015, I took the Seattle Audubon Society’s Master Birder class taught by Dennis Paulson.
+In 2014/2015, I took the Birds Connect Seattle (formally known as Seattle Audubon) Master Birder Class.
 We studied 346 bird species within the state of Washington.
 It was shortly after that class when I decided that I would try to locate all 346 birds that we studied within a calendar year keeping within the boundaries of Washington State.
 I recognize that there are multiple ways to document birds.
 I chose to photograph birds because that is what I enjoy doing.
-I also will occasionally document birds using eBird, as well.

 Not just another bird photograph